 - It is way easier to track your water consumption and thus stay well-hydrated.

-Water containers used to be simple items but nowadays, we have hydration systems and reservoirs with drinking hoses, all made from flexible plastic.
+Water containers used to be simple items.
+This isn’t true anymore.
+Nowadays, there are plastic hydration systems and reservoirs with drinking hoses.
 There are even smart water bottles designed to keep track of how much water you drink.

 Traditional rigid bottles come in a wide variety of shapes, sizes, and makes and in both plastic and metal.